PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/colander/external_sources/index.md

   {{< figure src="img/import-4.png" alt="Knowledge graph containing the imported events" caption="Knowledge graph containing the imported events" class="d-block mx-auto shadow" >}}

-Now, in the details on the `sharefilesonline.live` observables, you will find the list of the related entities and the timeline containing all the information you imported.
+Now, in the details of the `sharefilesonline.live` observable, you will find the list of the related entities and the timeline containing the information you imported.

   {{< figure src="img/details.png" alt="Details of the observable" caption="Details of the observable" class="d-block mx-auto shadow" >}}